x157/x157.github.io/UE5/LyraStarterGame/ShooterMannequin.md

 - **Bug:** Intermittently binds player inputs twice
   - Does not seem to adversely affect Lyra, but you should fix this in your implementation
   - Intermittent ensure failures at `ULyraHeroComponent`::`InitializePlayerInput` near `ensure(!bReadyToBindInputs)`
+    - There was a similar bug in 5.0

 ##### Lyra Hero Component 🡒 `OnActorInitStateChanged`